DJ-Lor/LoreliDejesus_T1A3/README.md

     - To unzip the entire folder, right-click to select Extract All > choose a folder to unzip the folder to.
     - For Mac, double-click the . zip file.
 The unzipped item appears in the same folder as the . zip file.

+3. Follow the steps below:

+   a.
+Open the unzipped LoreliDejesus_T1A3 folder

+   b.
+Open src folder

+   c.
+Open LoreliDejesus_T1A3 folder

-    - **NOTE:** Remember the file path on where the unzipped folder is located.
-This will be used for step #3.
+   d. **NOTE:** Remember the file path location.
+This will be used for step #4.

-3. Open your terminal application in Mac or powershell in Windows.
+4. Open your terminal application in Mac or powershell in Windows.

     a.
 For Mac